stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/demo/script.md

 To prepare for the demo, do the steps in the lab up to the point where you can run the app.

 For the demo:

-1. Navigate to com.microsoft.o365_tasks.data.TaskListItemDataSource
+01. Navigate to com.microsoft.o365_tasks.data.TaskListItemDataSource

     This class contains all the calls to the SharePoint API.

-2. Navigate to com.microsoft.o365_tasks.sharepoint.SharepointListsClient2
+02. Navigate to com.microsoft.o365_tasks.sharepoint.SharepointListsClient2

-    This class extends SharepointListsClient and adds the ability to create lists from a template.
+    This class extends SharepointListsClient and adds a function for creating lists from a template.